Gold vs. Silver: Why Silver is a Better Investment than Gold

 - Storage — Storage also becomes a concern.
 It could be difficult to sleep knowing you have thousands of dollars in gold lying around the house.
 Professional storage is an option, but that introduces more costs to investors as well as a risk if something happens with the company holding your gold.

 Silver has a major advantage, which is the same quality that made it a key piece of trade for thousands of years.
 It is just as trustworthy as gold for a fraction of the price.
-A silver coin the same size and weight of a gold coin is worth $26.
+A one-ounce silver coin is worth $18.
 This makes it much more affordable for everyday investors.

 Bottom Line: What is Better to Invest in, Gold or Silver?